davps/Spring3-GAE-boilerplate/README.md

 * Better integration of Apache Tiles with Spring Framework
 * Improve the test units, uncomment test cases and fix them
 * Fill all the internationalization fields
-* White the pagination for the user lists
+* Write the pagination for the user lists
 * Better error handling for the DAO layer (using GAE specific Exceptions)